miladsade96/plea/README.md

   * is_anonymous: if set to true, signer private information such as firstname, lastname and email won't be shown
   * Signature verification token will be expired after 3 hours
   * Delete automatically unverified signatures after one week by background processes
+  * Using redis cache

 * Reason:
   * Everyone can submit a reason for a petition(Why we need to sign this petition)
+  * Using redis cache

 * Vote:
   * Everyone could either like or dislike reasons that are submitted on a petition
+  * Using redis cache

 ---